 In order to enable efficient coexistence policies, the non-NGV PPDUs transmitted by NGV STAs carry an

 indication that informs the receiving NGV STAs that the transmitter is an NGV STA.
 Such indication is carried in Duration/ID field of the MAC header.

+(#1167)NOTE: a NGV STA with neighboring non-NGV STAs is recommended to use 11p PPDU to transmit responding PPDU for efficient coexistence.
+A NGV STA with neighboring non-NGV STAs is recommended to use 11p PPDU to transmit group addressed frames.

 When an NGV STA transmits an Ack frame solicited by an individual-addressed Management or QoS Data